 Check out the Photography Masterclass: A Complete Guide to Photography.
 This online photography course will teach you how to take amazing images and even sell them, whether you use a smartphone, mirrorless or DSLR camera.

 It is designed to teach you the ins and outs of photography, even if you have little to no experience with it, to help create profitable images that help you stand out from the crowd and sell.

 For travel photographers, a lightweight and compact camera for travel photography that is easy to disintegrate, pack and assemble should be preferred.
 Not that the performance, features and functionality are to be overlooked but it has to be easy on the person carrying it while travelling.

 It is a good idea to start with rented photography equipment instead of investing money into high-end cameras.
 Remember, that we are talking business here.
 Always keep your risk profile on the lower side, to begin with.

-Create Your Portfolio And Website
+Create Your Portfolio Website or Blog

 Remember that it may not be possible to rely on face to face marketing when women are busy travelling to different places owing to constraints of time, distance, costs and lack of verified information about the credentials of prospects.

 As such investing in building a travel photography website and digital marketing services can prove to be a very cost-effective means to enhance customer outreach, showcase your offerings, and brand yourself.

 Define Your Service and Expectations